psolin/namecrawler/readme.md

 The code is generally slow since it has to do a great deal of lookups, and has the potential to be optimized further.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [license](license) file for details.

 ## Acknowledgments
 * Social Security Administration
-* US Census Bureau
+* US Census Bureau / FiveThirtyEight